kontent-ai/gatsby-packages/packages/gatsby-kontent-components/README.md

 - `backgroundColor`: displayed as a placeholder while the image loads
 - `options`: an object containing options passed to [the Kontent Image Transformation API](https://docs.kontent.ai/reference/image-transformation).
 Supported options: `fit`, `quality`, `lossless`.

+Properties of the image object (e.g. `width` and `height`) are reflected in Kontent's image API query.
+Props of the `ImageElement` component (e.g. `width` and `height`) are reflected in the rendered DOM.
+If the optional props of `ImageElement` are omitted, the properties of the image object are applied.

 ## Rich text element component

 Rich text elements from Kentico Kontent could be resolved to React components using "html-react-parser" as described in [this article](https://rshackleton.co.uk/articles/rendering-kentico-cloud-linked-content-items-with-react-components-in-gatsby).